SchoolsWeb

 • Schools are required to work collaboratively with parents who should be consulted with and be well informed about when what and how Relationships Education and Sex Education are being delivered.
 It is vital to work with parents to support their understanding of what is being covered and how they can support their children.
 Visit DfE relationships sex and health education guides for schools (gov.uk)

-• It is vital that pupils are taught to recognise how to keep themselves safe and can report any form of abuse and are able to access support from trusted agencies and helplines if required
+• It is vital that pupils are taught to recognise how to keep themselves safe and report any form of abuse and are able to access support from trusted agencies and helplines if required

 • Secondary schools must consult with parents and publish their RSE policy and continue to consult when the policy is reviewed or updated.
 For policy writing guidance and support please contact Carol Stottor by emailing Carol.Stottor@buckinghamshire.gov.uk

-DfE guidance: Health Education September 2020
+DfE guidance: Health Education current guidance

-• Health Education is mandated for all pupils in years 1 -11
+• Health Education is mandated for all pupils in years 1 -11 and for schools with 6th forms

 • Puberty is part of statutory Health Education.
 Parents/carers are not able to withdraw their children from this aspect of PSHE